renovatebot/renovate/docs/usage/configuration-options.md

 ```dockerfile
 FROM amd64/ubuntu:18.04
 ENV GRADLE_VERSION=6.2 # gradle-version/gradle&versioning=maven
 ENV NODE_VERSION=10.19.0 # github-tags/nodejs/node&versioning=node
 ```

 #### recursive

-If using `recursive` the `matchString` will be looped through and the full match of the last will define the range of the next one.
+If using `recursive` the `matchStrings` will be looped through and the full match of the last will define the range of the next one.
 This can be used to narrow down the search area to prevent multiple matches.
-How ever the `recursive` strategy allows to handle multiple dependencies.
-The workflow is as follows.
+However, the `recursive` strategy still allows the matching of multiple dependencies as described below.
-All matches of the first `matchString` are detected, for each of these matches the match range will used as basis for the second `matchString`.
+All matches of the first `matchStrings` pattern are detected, then each of these matches will used as basis be used as the input for the next `matchStrings` pattern, and so on.
-If this `matchString` again has multiple matches it will split again.
-This process will be followed as long there is a match, a regex is available or, a dependency is detected.
+If the next `matchStrings` pattern has multiple matches then it will split again.
+This process will be followed as long there is a match plus a next `matchingStrings` pattern is available or a dependency is detected.

 This is an example how this can work.
 The first regex manager will only upgrade `grafana/loki` as looks for the `backup` key then looks for the `test` key and then uses this result for extraction of necessary attributes.
-How ever the second will upgrade both definitions as its first `matchString` matches both `test` keys.
+However, the second regex manager will upgrade both definitions as its first `matchStrings` matches both `test` keys.

 renovate.json: